unaveragetech/Telly/README.md

 1. **🎬 Clone or Download the Project**

-   Get the files into a cozy folder, `bot_project/`.
-Like this:
+   Get the files into a cozy folder, `bot_project/`, structured like this:

    ```
    bot_project/